willGuimont/willGuimont.github.io/content/blog/2025-07-25-error-handling/index.md

 As in Rust, `Either Error Value` encodes a computation that can fail.
 But in Haskell, you can manipulate it using the full suite of monadic tools.

-The example below shows how `ExceptT`—a monad transformer—extends any base monad (typically `IO`) with error-handling capabilities.
+The example below shows how `ExceptT`, a monad transformer, extends any base monad (typically `IO`) with error-handling capabilities.
 It generalizes the `Either e a` pattern, allowing you to compose error propagation with other effects (like `IO`, `State`, etc.).

 ```haskell